aws/aws-cdk/packages/aws-cdk-lib/custom-resources/README.md

 As an example, consider a user who may not want to have the API call response logged.
 To do this, they would configure `logging` with `Logging.selective()` and set the `logApiResponse` flag to `false`:

 As an example, consider a user who may want to control what information is logged to conceal sensitive data.
-To do this, they would configure `logging` with `Logging.selective()` and configure `LoggingProps` with what data they want logged:
+To do this, they would configure `logging` with `Logging.selective()` and configure `LoggingOptions` with what data they want logged:

 ```ts
 const logging = Logging.selective({